 About Me

-I’m Guillermo Esteves, a Venezuelan-American age-group triathlete based in Jackson Hole, Wyoming, in the heart of Grand Teton National Park.
+I’m Guillermo Esteves, an age-group triathlete based in Jackson Hole, Wyoming, in the heart of Grand Teton National Park.

-Like many, I got into Peloton classes in 2020, with the goal of trying to get in shape during the pandemic, and got seriously hooked on cycling.
-The following year, I wanted to challenge myself and my newfound fitness, so I set myself the goal of competing in an Ironman 70.3, which I accomplished in August 2022 in Boulder, with an Olympic-distance triathlon and a half marathon along the way.
-Since then, I’ve gone on to compete in multiple triathlons and running races and I’m currently training for my first full-distance Ironman.
-With multiple races of various distances scheduled over the coming months, I intend to continue swimming, cycling and running for many years to come, and sharing what I learn along the way on this website.
+Like many, I bought a bike in 2020 with the goal of getting in shape during the pandemic—and I got seriously hooked on cycling.
+The following year, I wanted to challenge myself and my newfound fitness, so I set a goal of competing in an Ironman 70.3, which I accomplished in August 2022 in Boulder, with an Olympic-distance triathlon and my first half marathon along the way.
+Since then, I’ve gone on to finish several more half- and full-distance races.
+With multiple races of various distances scheduled over the coming months, I plan to keep swimming, cycling, and running for many years to come, and sharing what I learn along the way on this site.

-(An important disclaimer: I’m not a doctor, licensed coach, nutritionist, or hell, even an experienced athlete, and I don’t claim to be an expert at any of this.
-I simply enjoy sharing what I learn, like many others who have shared their knowledge and helped me along the way.
-I’ll do my best to back things up with reputable links, sources and citations as much as possible.)
+(Important disclaimer: I’m not a doctor, licensed coach, dietitian, or—hell—even an experienced athlete.
+I don’t claim to be an expert at any of this.
+I simply enjoy sharing what I learn, like many others who’ve helped me along the way.
+I’ll do my best to back things up with reputable links, sources, and citations whenever possible.)

 About this site

-This website is a simple Jamstack app, which I call Kona.
+This website is a simple app I call Kona.
 It uses Contentful as a content management system to populate a Middleman static site hosted on Netlify.
 The logo was designed by Emmelylaura.
-The name Given to Tri is a play on the name of one of my favorite songs from my all-time favorite band.
+The name Given to Tri is a play on the name of my all-time favorite song from my all-time favorite band.